 Many team leaders we talk to believe that work-from-home will have no negative impact on their team’s productivity.
 Their teams found that abrupt switch to remote work due to COVID-19 did not reduce their output and performance.
 In some cases, teams’ productivity improved as their work environment became more structured, and they were able to invest more focused uninterrupted time in their tasks.

 Harvard Business Review (HBR) shared a set of findings from their research that challenge this point of view.
-While the research confirms that most white-collar employees made the transition to virtual work well, it reveals a critical risk for the long-term organizational health and performance.
+While the research confirms that most white-collar employees made the transition to virtual work well, it reveals a critical risk for long-term organizational health and performance.
 This is the risk of losing the connection that is typically created through spontaneous communication, small talk, and casual interactions.

 HBR highlights three types of connections potentially undermined by all-virtual work: